Try the Detecting Data Bias Using SHAP notebook to reproduce the steps outlined below and watch our on-demand webinar to learn more.

 Of course, this analysis isn't limited to examining questions of gender, age or race bias.
 More prosaically, it could be applied to customer churn models.
 There, the question is not just "will this customer churn?" but "why is the customer churning?"
 A customer who is canceling due to price may be offered a discount, while one canceling due to limited usage might need an upsell.

-Finally, this analysis can be run as part of a model validation process.
+Finally, this analysis can be run as part of a validation process, bringing greater transparency to the machine learning model overall.
 Model validation often focuses on the overall accuracy of a model.
-It should also focus on the model’s ‘reasoning’, or what features contributed most to the predictions.
-With SHAP, it can also help detect when too many individual predictions’ explanations are at odds with overall feature importance.
+It should also focus on the model's 'reasoning', or what features contributed most to the predictions.
+With SHAP, it can also help detect when too many individual predictions' explanations are at odds with overall feature importance.